sohinim98/PencilCodingChallenge/README.md

 * Modular code with components
 * Secrets stored in env file added to .gitignore
-* Accessible UX with scss using BEM methodology
+* Accessible markup and clean styling using scss and BEM methodology